-Source: https://crashinfo.penndot.gov/PCIT/quryTool.html
+Source: https://crashinfo.penndot.gov/PCIT/queryTool.html

 As impaired driving is always an issue, drugged driving crashes continue to be a concern in Pennsylvania.
-The 5-year average for 2019 for drugged driver crashes is over 3,800.
-This is a 14.2% increase from the 5-year average in 2015.
-As reported by the PA municipal police departments through our e-grants system in FFY 2019, the Impaired Driving Projects (IDP) and Police Traffic Service (PTS) projects, together, arrested approximately 286 drugged drivers.
-This is a nearly 26.9 percent decrease in DUI-Drug arrests from FFY 2018.
-This decrease can be partially attributed to a court ruling which prevented sobriety checkpoints for an extended period of time which has since been resolved.
-In addition to the funding used for high visibility enforcement, Pennsylvania issues funding to the PA DUI Association and the Pennsylvania State Police to hold DRE schools across the state to certify more officers and provide more complete statewide coverage.
-We look forward to continuing the development of the Commonwealth's DRE Program from the successes of 2019, which included more than 200 certified DREs statewide for the first time in program history, nearly 2,500 evaluations conducted (a PA record in a calendar year), and highly requested medical marijuana law workshops and drug trends training.
+The 5-year average for 2020 for drugged driver crashes is over 3,800.
+This is a 15% increase from the 5-year average in 2011-2015.
+As reported by the PA municipal police departments through our e-grants system in FFY 2020, the Police Traffic Service (PTS) projects arrested approximately 236 drugged drivers.
+This is a nearly 17.5 percent decrease in DUI-Drug arrests from the prior grant year.
+This decrease can be partially attributed to the combination of the lack of checkpoints and the pandemic's effect on traffic patterns played a significant role in the reduction.

+In an effort to support the funding used for high visibility enforcement, Pennsylvania issues funding to the PA DUI Association to hold DRE schools across the state to certify more officers and provide more complete statewide coverage.
+We look forward to continuing the successes of the Commonwealth's DRE Program from FFY 2021, which included more than 200 certified DREs statewide who conducted more than 2,000 evaluations, and the highly requested medical marijuana law workshops and drug trends training.

-Speeding-related fatalities have declined 22.4 percent since 2015 but, for the years 2015 through 2019, still account for 40.5 percent of all fatalities.
+Speeding-related fatalities have declined 14 percent since 2016 but, for the years 2016 through 2020, accounted for 41.9 percent of all fatalities.